Understanding Wong Kar Wai, his themes, and his visuals

 THEMES EXPLORED BY WONG KAR WAI

-Every auteur has a signature style that makes him instantly recognizable.
+Every auteur has a signature style that makes him instantly recognisable.
 Apart from unconventional visuals, Wong Kar Wai is known for introducing the masterful essence of loneliness, unrequited love, invasion of personal space, uncertainty, conflict, and escape from reality, along with a background on Hong Kong’s socio-political environment.

 Loneliness and Solitude